Tragic Details About Ink Master Contestants

 Complications from cancer forced Gia Rose to leave Ink Master

 Gia Rose left home to live on her own when she was 16 and thereafter lived an itinerant lifestyle, traveling and sleeping on trains and a riverboat before settling in North Carolina when she became an apprentice at a tattoo shop.
-Rose competed on the eighth season of "Ink Master" and made such an impression with fans and producers that she was asked to return for the all-female "Ink Master: Angels."
+Rose competed on the eighth season of "Ink Master" and made such an impression with fans and producers that she was asked to return for "Ink Master: Angels."

 Before Rose parlayed her tattoo skills into a burgeoning reality TV career, the artist was diagnosed with a particularly aggressive form of cervical cancer at 31 years old.
 Rose appeared on just five episodes of the spinoff before her abrupt departure.
 Unfortunately, Rose had to drop out of the production when she developed health problems related to her ongoing cancer treatments.
 The series, which featured "Ink Master" all-stars flying around the country to engage in tattoo challenges, was unworkable for Rose, who experienced a cancer-related inflammation of a sciatic nerve.
 The condition led her doctor to advise her against getting on an airplane, making it impossible to continue shooting "Ink Master: Angels."
 "I beat cancer, I no longer have cancer, but I still deal with a lot of physical repercussions," Rose told Monsters and Critics.